Jody-Whitis/ICUScore/README.md

 Wins Score Board -

 project created when being bored.
-Keeps track of PvP games
+Keeps track of PvP games and high scores for game modes.

-(Universal score board in ver 2 for high scores)